 NightSim is also integrated with other NightStar tools.
 NightSim may be invoked directly from the Tools menu of any NightStar RT tool, and NightSim provides access to every other NightStar RT tool in the same way.
-NightSim also provides the ability to schedule your programs under the control of the NightView Source-Level Debugger, making it easy to gain control of scheduled programs in order to set breakpoints or monitorpoints early on in the execution of the program, before it attaches to the frequency based scheduler.
+NightSim also provides the ability to schedule your programs under the control of the NightViewTM Source-Level Debugger, making it easy to gain control of scheduled programs in order to set breakpoints or monitorpoints early on in the execution of the program, before it attaches to the frequency based scheduler.

-NightSim's graphical user interface is based on the X Window SystemTM and OSF/Motif.TM scheduler provides a mechanism for initiating processes at the specified frequency.
-The processes are then scheduled via the standard priority-based scheduler.
+NightSim's graphical user interface is based on the X Window SystemTM and OSF/MotifTM.